 One way to improve discharge outcomes is to reengineer the hospital discharge process.
 This involves improving clinical communication and facilitating communication between hospital and community care providers.
 These interventions can improve the quality of care provided to patients and reduce healthcare expenditures.
 In addition, by reengineering the discharge process, hospitals can ensure a safe transition to the community while reducing healthcare costs.

 The IMPACT Act, or Improving Medicare Post-Acute Care Transformation Act, mandates that hospitals prepare discharge plans to coordinate the care of their patients.
-These plans must include information about the patients’ condition, needs, and goals.
+These plans must include information about the patient’s condition, needs, and goals.
+This information should be recorded throughout the patient’s stay through doctors and nurses writing progress notes.
 In addition, they must explain how they will determine how much money they should spend on these services.

 A hospital must provide a list of providers and services upon discharge.
 This list should contain all the services that are available to the patient.
 The hospital should have a policy that requires it to disclose all the benefits it offers to its patients.
 Some commenters raised questions about the privacy and monitoring of patient information.
 Discharge plans must consider the patient’s needs and determine whether the patient will need post-hospital services.
 This includes home health care, caregiver support, and facility management.
 They must also determine whether these services will be covered under Medicare and how much they will cost.
 The hospital must also coordinate with community-based organizations to provide care.